Vivonet/Presto/README.md

 This block will be called whenever self.profile is reloaded from its remote source (but only if there are actually changes), allowing your user interface to automatically keep itself up to date with remote changes.

-Note that MyProfile inherits from NSObject, not some Presto class.
-With Presto you can load objects of *any* class (even ones you don’t control), not just those that derive from a specific base class.
+Note that MyProfile inherits from NSObject, not some Presto base class.
+Thanks to the Objective-C runtime, with Presto you can load *any* NSObject-derived objects (even of classes you don’t control), not just those that derive from a specific base class.

-Presto’s aim is to make loading and manipulating remote data as simple as possible and does so by interacting with the Objective-C runtime to dynamically match server-side JSON attributes to client-side Objective-C properties.
+Presto’s aim is to make loading and manipulating remote data as simple as possible, while still giving you complete control to step in at any point and change its behavior.

-Presto is also very fault-tolerant.
+Presto is also very fault-tolerant by default.
 If the library encounters a property or attribute it does not recognize, or a situation it doesn’t know how to handle, it will print a warning to the console, but otherwise continue without cause for alarm.
-This means your client and server side model don’t need to match exactly, nor do either of them need to be exhaustively defined.
-If your server returns information your client doesn’t need, you can safely just ignore it.
+This means your client and server side data model don’t need to match property-for-property.
+If your server returns information your client doesn’t need, you can safely just ignore it, and responses can also contain only partial information that can be filled-in later from a future request.
+In-place loading means only those fields actually returned in the payload will be updated.

-Presto is a work in progress and is not yet in a state where it can be considered complete enough to handle all scenarios, but it is already quite capable enough to handle a large majority of requests.
+Presto is a work in progress and is not yet in a state where it can be considered complete enough to handle all scenarios, but it is already quite capable enough to handle a large majority of requests and is already being used in production software.
 My hope is that as it develops, it will become more and more general purpose.
 In the meantime, if you see a feature or ability lacking in Presto that you would like to see implemented, please shoot me a line or open an issue for it.
 Or of course you can implement it yourself.
 I’ve tried to keep the code as simple and straightforward as possible to facilitate modifications.

 Presto has a few core strengths and design goals: